rust-random/book/src/intro.md

 ## [Contributing](contributing.md)

-About contributing to the Rand project.
+About contributing to the Rand project and running its tests and benchmarks.